 It Is Important to Know Not Only What You Can Expect of a Well-Developed Face Recognition System, but Also How You Can Maximize Its Potential Through Its Optimal Installation and Correct Use.

 A team that has spent decades helping others build software products, up until recently we had no product of our own.
 While many fellow-Ukrainians dream big and look to score funding to turn their nearshore IT outfits into product companies, we just happened to follow quite a different scenario.

 The mundane need to better secure our spacious office premises and the fact that we had several good AI experts with a fitting set of skills created a synergy that has influenced our company direction quite a bit, and made us into a product-driven software vendor.
 Moreover, we are now one with an innovative AI product a huge number of businesses would, probably, be feeling a lot more secure and confident with than without.

 So, what can our product, — an innovative Face Recognition system, — do, what makes it efficient, and how can one further hike up the efficiency of such a system by installing it more optimally in one’s office premises?

 Hence, is the first tip we can give:

 The system you install must have a sufficient set of interfaces that will allow it to be used in conjunction with your access control and HRM systems for adding new people and inputting other data.

 Currently, the version of our system, installed on our premises, comprises a total of 4 cameras.

 One of the more important things the efficiency of your Face Recognition process will be heavily impacted by and one you should pay a lot of attention to is the positioning of your cameras.

 Your cameras must be positioned so, that they will capture as many front-face images of your visitors, as possible.
-In other words, front-face is always preferable to any other angle.
+In other words, the front-face is always preferable to any other angle.

 Your cameras must be positioned in such a way, that your visitors' faces will be lit sufficiently.